ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 ![Basic authentication Security Definition](./images/manager-BA-Security-definition.png)

-In the Security security section, select BA.
+In the Security section, select BA.

 ![Basic authentication Security section](./images/manager-BA-Security-section.png)

 Create a product and publish it to the Integration Catalog, then subscribe to it.
 (Not explained here, see previous steps).

 We can now test the API.
-The credetials are located in the Authorization header. curl -k -H "Content-Type: application/json" -H "Accept: application/json" -H "X-IBM-Client-Id: 421223e773f237c5231842102660896e" -H "Authorization: Basic Zm9vOmZvbw==" -d "{   \"orderDetails\": \"2 plates\", \"orderDate\": \"2019-12-25T10:00:00.000Z\"}" "https://gw.159.8.70.38.xip.io/org1/integration/fakemagento/v1/order"
+The credentials are located in the Authorization header. curl -k -H "Content-Type: application/json" -H "Accept: application/json" -H "X-IBM-Client-Id: 421223e773f237c5231842102660896e" -H "Authorization: Basic Zm9vOmZvbw==" -d "{   \"orderDetails\": \"2 plates\", \"orderDate\": \"2019-12-25T10:00:00.000Z\"}" "https://gw.159.8.70.38.xip.io/org1/integration/fakemagento/v1/order"
 You should obtain a response:
 ```
 {"norderId":"7275084087558144","norderResult":true,"norderDetails":"2 plates","norderDate":"2019-12-25T10:00:00.000Z"}
 ```
 Here, I'm introducing the POSTMAN collection.
-In the POSTMAN, there is a numner of requests that you can adapt for your environment.
+In the POSTMAN, there is a number of requests that you can adapt for your environment.
 The collection is called: API Education.
 The environment that you need to adjust for your environment is called: API_Education.

 To test the API with Basic Authentication security.
 You can use the *FakeMagentoOrderBA V1* API.